-I recently posted a picture on Facebook of some of Jonah’s writing.
+I recently posted a picture on Facebook of my son’s writing.
 A friend complimented his writing followed by the question, “How did you get him to write so well?!”
 Deep down I knew what she was asking; she wanted a formula for the same results.
 My answer: We developed fine motor skills before I ever expected him to write.

 Need help with developing fine motor skills?
 Read these posts.